microsoft/vscode-wiki/Roadmap.md

 ### Language Server Protocol

-* :runner: Continue to refine and improve the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) with support from the community.
+- :runner: Continue to refine and improve the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) with support from the community.
-* [x] Define a [Language Server Index Format](https://github.com/Microsoft/language-server-protocol/blob/master/indexFormat/specification.md) (LSIF, pronounce like "else if") that enables a language server to persist their language intelligence, so that it can be subsequently used to answer LSP requests at-scale (for example, hover and go to definition).
+- :runner: Continue to refine and improve the [Language Server Index Format](https://github.com/Microsoft/language-server-protocol/blob/master/indexFormat/specification.md) with support from the community.

 ### Debug Adaptor Protocol

-* :runner: Continue to refine and improve the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) with support from the community.
+- :runner: Continue to refine and improve the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) with support from the community.
-* :runner: Expose more UI for DAP features that are currently not surfaced in the VS Code debugging UI.
+- :runner: Expose more UI for DAP features that are currently not surfaced in the VS Code debugging UI.
 This includes moving the loaded scripts UI into the core.

 ### xterm.js

-* :runner: Investigate replacing canvas based rendering through WebGL based rendering
-* [x] Work with the [`xterm.js`](https://xtermjs.org) community to improve parsing and internal line representations
-* [x] Adopt `conpty` on Windows
-* [x] Reflow lines when resizing the terminal
+- :runner: Provide ongoing improvements to [`xterm.js`](https://github.com/xtermjs/xterm.js) for performance, stability, and maintainability

 ## Engineering

 - Migrate from `tslint` to `eslint`.
-Tslint will be deprecated.
+Tslint will be [deprecated](https://github.com/palantir/tslint/issues/4534).
-- Improve the built-in issue reporter, support to paste/attach images.
+- Improve the built-in issue reporter, e.g., support to paste/attach images.
+- Implement tooling that allows us to detect issues in which emotions fly high.
-- Improve Smoke Tests, revisit the current approach on how we implement the automated smoke tests.
+- Improve our "smoke" tests and revisit the current approach on how we implement them.
+- Investigate automating how we sanity check all our binaries right before we release.
+- Investigate moving our GitHub bots to GitHub actions.
+- Improve our GitHub issue bots, examples:
+   - reject invalid incoming issues automatically
+   - make it easier to move issue to extension repositories
+   - automate training of our classification bot

+## Explorations

+- Explore support to synchronize more state when opening the same folder in different VS Code installs such as  untitled files, open files, focussed editor.
+- Explore how to better provide support for low-end devices.
+- Explore how to support new user in learning VS Code (interactive exploration mode, videos)
+- Explore how to make it easier to show, tell, and share your VS Code customizations.
+- Explore how to support trying out VS Code for a particular language or technology stack without any local installation.
+For example, 'Debug Java code in less than 1 minute'.

 ## Documentation

 - :runner: Refresh all of our dated overview videos.
-- [x] Make it easier for extension authors to find their way around.
-Improve our API documentation, and integrate samples and documentation more closely.
+- Provide translated documentation for major user groups such as Mandarin, Korean, Spanish, Portuguese, French.
+Noe: the list of languages might change.

 ## Community Support